- ICC VATICAN PROSECUTION

 On his second day in office, President Obama pledged that he would close the prison within a year.
 He has reiterated his promise many times since then, and under current law, he has the power to make it a reality, But in 2014, Guantánamo is still inexcusably open and entering its thirteenth year.
 No more excuses.
 Guantánamo must be closed.

 The men detained at Guantánamo brought the prison back into the consciousness of the world through their mass hunger-strike in 2013.
 They effectively helped pressure the Obama administration to begin releasing men, after nine months without a transfer.
 But today, the base is looking more and more like an internment camp for Yemen men.
-Yemenis now constitute more than half the population at Guantánamo, and most have long been cleared for release, like our clients Tariq Ba Odah, Mohammed al-Hamiri, Fahd Ghazy, and Ghaleb Al-Bihani.
+Yemenis now constitute more than half the population at Guantánamo, and most have long been cleared for release or will never be charged, like our clients Tariq Ba Odah, Mohammed al-Hamiri, Fahd Ghazy, and Ghaleb Al-Bihani.
 The collective punishment of these men based on their nationality must end.

 Join CCR to demand the closure of Guantánamo and to build opposition to both this prison and to all sites of unjust U.S. detentions.
 Take the actions on this page, share it with your friends, and learn about our clients who remain imprisoned.
 Do your part to advocate to close Guantánamo from wherever you are.